Zunaeed-Imran/ShopEasy/README.md

 - make api file `php artisan install:api` it want to migrate i have to write yes.
 - after that i have to import 'HasApiTokens' in the User.php file.
 - than make the first api route, then make the frontend.
+## project setup process with React frontend.
+- first setup the project with react vite `npm create vite@latest`
+- than cd and then install npm.